-This is chapter 14 of a 15 part series about digital nomading and location independence.
+This is chapter 17 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 One of the most challenging aspects of living a nomadic life is making friends on the road.
 The good news is that as with any skill, you’ll get better with practice!